| Support: Frequently Asked Questions (FAQ)

 trend of this metric over time, you can see if your building is getting more or less

-Energy use is compared to outdoor temperature during the read period for a given fuel's
+efficient, by each fuel type.
+How does it work? (the simple version) Energy use is compared to outdoor temperature during the read period for a given fuel's

 bill.
 Variations in fuel use over the year are compared to variations in temperature,